TrailDodger/test-repo/README.md

 I can use simple text formating to make **bold** or *italicized* text!

-## And now a littlel test
+## And now a little test
-Because that's what's up
+Because that's what's up.
+Or is it?